List of DC Comics characters: C: Joseph Carver in other media

 Joseph Carver appears in the sixth season of The Flash, portrayed by Eric Nenninger.
 This version is the leader of Black Hole, the CEO of McCulloch Technologies, and the husband of Eva McCulloch.
 He encountered resistance from Team Flash and CCPD before being killed by Mirror Monarch.

 Aaron Cash

-Aaron Cash is a fictional character appearing in American comic books published by DC Comics.
-He was created by Dan Slott and Ryan Sook and first appeared in Arkham Asylum: Living Hell #1 (2003).

 Aaron Cash is a corrections officer and one of Arkham Asylum's most respected security guards.
 His hand was bitten off by Killer Croc and he sports a prosthetic hook in its place.
 Unlike many of his colleagues, he is neither mentally unwell nor corrupt and is a trusted ally of Batman.
+Cash was created by Dan Slott and Ryan Sook and first appeared in Arkham Asylum: Living Hell #1 (2003).